What is creative nonfiction?

 Explore boundary-pushing documentary through:

-- Four masterclasses on reclaiming history, personal cinema, documentary character studies, and more (note: if you can’t make any of the sessions, you’ll have access to recordings after the fact!)
+- Four recorded conversations with filmmakers on reclaiming history, personal cinema, documentary character studies, and more

 - Insights from guest speakers Robert Greene, Kirsten Johnson, Sophy Romvari, Joe Bini, Eliane Raheb, Jonas Poher Rasmussen, Cheryl Foggo, Aisling Chin-Yee, and Chase Joynt

-- An early release copy of our upcoming ebook, Subjective realities: The art of creative nonfiction film
+- An copy of our ebook, Subjective realities: The art of creative nonfiction film

-- Access to virtual community spaces where you can meet likeminded folks, on a message board and through regular, casual Zoom discussion groups
+- Access to virtual community spaces where you can meet likeminded folks

 We’d like to thank Canadian filmmaker Patricia Rozema for sponsoring this event.